openziti/ziti-doc/docusaurus/docs/guides/Local_Gateway/EdgeTunnel.md

 ```
 ![Diagram](/img/local_gw/LocalGW25.png)

-# 4.0 ssh Service Configuration
+## 4.0 ssh Service Configuration

-The service configuration are done on the controller.
+We make all configuration changes on the controller.
 Login to the controller and connect to ziti cli first.
 ```
 ssh <user>@68.183.139.122
 ```
+Example on how to start CLI with quickstart created controller:
 ```bash
 source ~/.ziti/quickstart/$(hostname -s)/$(hostname -s).env
 zitiLogin
 ```

 ## 4.1 Create an intercept.v1 config
 This config is used for local side connection.
-We are setting up intercept on dns name "mysimpleservice.ziti"
+We are setting up intercept on DNS name "mysimpleservice.ziti"

 ```bash
 ziti edge create config ssh-intercept-config intercept.v1 '{"protocols": ["tcp"], "addresses": ["mysimpleservice.ziti"], "portRanges": [{"low": 22, "high": 22}]}'